lizadungo/relational-qaqc-lab/README.md

 - 🧩 **CTM Thread Drift Monitor (Softwatch)** – Alerts if the convo drifts from the active memory thread
 - 🔐 **Relational Governor** – Maintains system tone parameters and protocol boundaries
 - 🔦 **#TruthMode:RawOutput** – Forces unpolished truth delivery (`Trigger: “Don’t bullshit me”`)
+- *CTM v2.0 (Commit to Memory Protocol)* – Governs all memory confirmation and thread-locking behavior.
+While not numbered in the core protocol list, it underpins session persistence and thread integrity across all OSRC operations.

 ---